 Exciting times in Newtown

-Today the town is once again in pioneering mode with two major collaborations underway.
-Perhaps the most obvious is the transfer of 130 acres of land in to a new community land trust.
-Open Newtown is taking on the riverside parks being transferred out from Powys County Council and green spaces from the Welsh Government.
-Inspired by the community, incentivised by the Town Council and brought to fruition by Cwm Harry Land Trust the new social enterprise has secured around £1.6 million (from Big Lottery, Town Council etc.) and will be investing it in enriching the natural assets of the town.
-Based on those natural assets it is investing in partnerships to optimise how the towns community benefits.
+Open Newtown is taking on the riverside parks which are being transferred from Powys County Council and green spaces from the Welsh Government.
+Inspired by the community, incentivised by the Town Council and brought to fruition by Cwm Harry Land Trust the new social enterprise has secured around £1.6 million (from Big Lottery, Town Council etc.) which it is investing in partnerships.
 Cultivate Coop will be leading on developing local food opportunities.
-A new Activities partnership is being brought together to open up the river for canoeing, support the development of cycling etc. Renewable energy opportunities are being taken forward in tandem with Sharenergy Coop and a with the news that a new £1.5 million foot and cycling bridge is to go in there is the momentum to also draw up a sustainable travel plan for the town.
+A new Activities partnership is being brought together to open up the river for canoeing, support the development of cycling etc. Renewable energy opportunities are being taken forward in tandem with Sharenergy Coop, and a new £1.5 million foot and cycling bridge is to go in which will give momentum to development of a sustainable travel plan for the town.